karm435/receiptly.github.io/_pages/privacypolicy.md

 ## 6.0 Contact

-If you have questions about this Privacy Policy, email [support@receiptsco.app](mailto:support@receiptsco.app).
+If you have questions about this Privacy Policy, use the protected support link on the Receiptly website or the in-app Contact Support option.